 The licence renewal application fee is $18.70.

 If you have to sit the On-road Safety Test you also need to pay a test fee of $41.80.
 The combined cost of the application and test is $60.50.

 If you don’t pass the On-road Safety Test, you can re-book the test one more time at no cost.
 However, you’ll have to pay the additional fee of $41.80 each time for any further re-bookings.

 Education resources are available to help senior road users stay safe behind the wheel for as many years as possible.

 Information and interactive activities for people aged 70 years and over are available free on our website

 There you will find:

-Staying safe: a refresher workshop for senior road users is a classroom based workshop that aims to maintain and improve safe driving practices.
+Staying safe: a refresher course for senior road users is a classroom-based course that aims to maintain and improve safe driving practices.

-During the workshop you will re-familiarise yourself with traffic rules as well as increase knowledge about other transport options available to keep you mobile for as long as possible.
+During the course you will re-familiarise yourself with traffic rules as well as increase knowledge about other transport options available to keep you mobile for as long as possible.